Suffering

 SN 12:15

 For example, once one attaches to and personally identifies with the perception of something as "good," it is inevitable that, given changing causes and conditions, this "good" attribute will eventually shift to "bad," often oscillating back and forth depending on circumstances.
+This constant change causes stress and suffering.

 The truth, therefore, lies not in believing or disbelieving these labels of good or bad, but in not being attached or clinging to either.